randomInteger/DOTHAT_Info_Driver/README.md

 If you run the threaded runner, you will see the same text updates as published by dot3k_text_run.py, interleaved with lighting updates a frequency of ~10hz:

-Example output (shows ipv6 handling, will line wrap IP and netmask if they are longer than 16 chars):
+Example output (shows interleaved light and text updates):
 [![solarized dualmode](https://github.com/randomInteger/DOTHAT_Info_Driver/blob/master/Screen%20Shot%202016-08-28%20at%209.24.42%20PM.png)]